How Annie recovered with yoga for complex PTSD

 Learn more about why Flametree is a good choice to help with yoga for complex PTSD.

 All Flametree packages, including subscription and ten pass deals, are here.

-Or check out Private class options, with Flametree Yoga’s Senior Certified Yoga Teacher, Chris Lalor.
+Or check out Private class options, for individuals or groups, with Flametree Yoga’s Senior Certified Yoga Teacher, Chris Lalor.
 Private classes, like almost almost all of Flametree’s classes, can be online, in-studio or on-demand.